AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Discussion

 What can we learn from these results with regard to the nature of personal and public opinion?
 The remarkable performance of our predictive models suggests that the notion of personal opinion may not be as personal as it seems.
 The predictability of personal opinions highlights the inherently social nature of human beings, suggesting that our opinions are embedded in the social contexts that we belong to.
-This may not be surprising given that LLMs, trained on vast amounts of human-generated text, encode a wide spectrum of human attitudes, as humans utilize technological devices to voice their opinions into the socio-technical reservoir, which in turn, through algorithmic confounding, constrains and shapes what they perceive, observe, and generate \citep{latourReassemblingSocialIntroduction2007}.
-Some people might be surprised by the LLMs' ability to extract relevant information from this extensive record of human history.
-Simultaneously, others might not be surprised since it may reaffirm the old idea that most citizens' question-and-answer process in a survey merely involves recalling a blend of partially consistent ideas, including an over-representation of ideas made salient by question prompts, much like the retrieval process of LLMs, which are then used to respond to the question \citep{zallerSimpleTheorySurvey1992}.
+This may not be surprising given that LLMs, trained on vast amounts of human-generated text, encode a wide spectrum of human attitudes, as humans utilize technological devices to voice their opinions into the socio-technical reservoir, which in turn, through algorithmic confounding, constrains and shapes what they perceive, observe, and generate~\citep{latourReassemblingSocialIntroduction2007}.

-The higher predictability of individuals with higher SES and stronger partisanship is largely aligned with a theory of political belief systems; namely, they tend to hold coherent belief systems in which opinions are highly correlated to each other \citep{zallerSimpleTheorySurvey1992,conversep.NatureBeliefSystems1964}.
-The lower predictability of racial minorities should remind us of the recent finding that the meaning of the terms ``liberal'' and ``conservative'' is unfamiliar to many black Americans \citep{jeffersonCuriousCaseBlack2020}.
-However, these patterns may also indicate potential biases in LLMs pre-trained based on a large text corpus (e.g., CommonCrawl) that arise from digital divides by SES \citep{dimaggioDigitalInequalityUnequal2004,nadeemStereoSetMeasuringStereotypical2020}.
 To ascertain the origins of accuracy gaps across varying demographic groups, we compare the regression outcomes between LLMs and matrix factorization models.
-Given that matrix factorization models do not use any textual information, biases from matrix factorization models may indicate the extent of biases attributable to group differences in belief systems, as opposed to a biased pretraining corpus.
-Figure A11 displays similar patterns between the two models, suggesting that these gaps are likely a result of different levels of belief organization across different demographic groups.
+Given that matrix factorization models do not use any textual information, biases from matrix factorization models may indicate the extent of biases attributable to group differences in belief systems, as opposed to a biased pretraining corpus. \cref{fig:alpaca_vs_mf_individualauc} displays similar patterns between the two models, suggesting that these gaps are likely a result of different levels of belief organization across different demographic groups.
+The full per-subgroup comparisons for missing data imputation and retrodiction are reported in \cref{tab:subgroup_groupauc_imputation,tab:subgroup_groupauc_retrodiction}.